 Eleanor uses her position to define Ximene’s destiny as recovering her family lands and rekindling the Cathar faith.
 However she fails to provide Ximene with support or guidance to enable her to fulfill that destiny.

 Nevertheless, Ximene accepts this as her destiny.
-Ximene is naive and thinks it will inevitably happen.
+Initially Ximene is naive enough to think it will inevitably happen.
 She cannot believe that the Good God would have given her this mission if it could not be fulfilled.

 As she discovers how difficult it may be she doubts her ability to overcome the difficulties.
-She searches for assistance.
-Her frustration leads to a desire for total independance.
+Her frustration leads to a desire for total independance, freedom.
 She believes that if she were to become free to make her own decisions then she would have a better chance of fulfilling her destiny.